cornelcroi/photo-sharing-website/README.md

 ## Concept

-1. ReactJs web application to allow authenticated users to create albums, upload photos and store everything in DynamoDB
+- ReactJs web application to allow authenticated users to create albums, upload photos and store everything in DynamoDB
-2. Static website with html template files inside `/public` folder of reactjs application
+- Static website with html template files inside `/public` folder of reactjs application
-3. AWS Lambda to generate static files using html templates and using  based on data stored in DynamoDB
+- AWS Lambda to generate static files using html templates and using  based on data stored in DynamoDB
+- Application built using AWS Amplify

 ## Instructions